rs/rest-layer/README.md

 ]
 ```

 In the above example, the user field is a reference on the `users` resource.
 REST Layer did fetch the user referenced by the post and embedded the requested fields.
 Same for `comments`: `comments` is set as a sub-resource of the `posts` resource.
 With this syntax, it's easy to get the last 10 comments on the post in the same REST request.
+Such request can quickly generate a lot of storage requests.
+To ensure a fast response time.
+REST layer execute those storage requests concurrently whenever possible.

 ### Field Parameters